biorack/BASTet/doc/custom_analysis.rst

 1.3: Implementing the ``execute_analysis`` function
 """""""""""""""""""""""""""""""""""""""""""""""""""

 **1.3.1** Document your execute_analysis function.
 OpenMSI typically uses Sphynx notation in the doc-string.
-The doc-string of the execute_analysis(..) function and the class are used by the analysis driver modules to provide a description of your analysis as part of the help and will also be included in the help string generated by the `get_help_string()` inherited via `omsi_analysis_base` function.
+The doc-string of the execute_analysis(..) function and the class are used by the analysis driver modules to provide a description of your analysis as part of the help and will also be included in the help string generated by the `get_help_string()` inherited via `analysis_base` function.

 .. code-block:: python
     :linenos: